MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 To change the labels on the Information Protection bar, you must configure the Azure Information Protection policy.
 For more information, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).

 For an example of how to customize the default policy, and see the resulting behavior in an Office application, try the [Quick start tutorial for Azure Information Protection](../get-started/infoprotect-quick-start-tutorial.md).

+To check the release version information for the client, see the [Version release history](client-version-release-history.md).